-The National Coffee Institute in Honduras have reported that the countries coffee exports for the month of May were 369,670 bags or 51.2% higher than the same month last year, at a total of 1,091,681 bags.
-This improved performance they report, has contributed to the countries cumulative exports for the first eight months of the present October 2016 to September 2017 coffee year to be 34% higher than the same period in the previous coffee year, at a total of 5.02 million bags.
+The Vietnam customs authorities have reported that the countries coffee exports of mostly robusta coffees for the month of March were a sizeable 3.02 million bags, which is a much higher figure than the traders forecasts for exports of between 2.5 million and 2.67 million bags anticipated ahead of the month.
+This export performance puts March exports at 52.30% higher than that of the Tet Holiday shortened month of February, and the country’s cumulative coffee exports for the first six months of the present October 2015 to September 2016 coffee year, to 23% higher than the same period in the previous coffee year, at a total of in excess of 13.59 million bags.

-The September to September contracts arbitrage between the London and New York markets narrowed yesterday, to register this at 39.29 usc/Lb., while this equates to 30.21% price discount for the London robusta coffee market.
+The July on July contracts arbitrage between the London and New York markets narrowed yesterday, to register this at 53.47 Usc/Lb., while this equates to a 43.26% price discount for the London robusta coffee market.
+This arbitrage remaining relatively attractive to roasters in comparison to arabica coffee prices, with the good discount most likely due to remain in place for the foreseeable future, in line with steady robusta shipments out of Vietnam.

-The Certified washed Arabica coffee stocks held against the New York exchange were seen to increase by 1,939 bags yesterday; to register these stocks at 1,476,717 bags.
-There was meanwhile a larger in number 3,568 bags increase to the number of bags pending grading for this exchange; to register these pending grading stocks at 54,524 bags.
+The Certified washed Arabica coffee stocks held against the New York exchange were seen to increase by a nominal 95 bags yesterday; to register these stocks at 1,412,446 bags.
+The number of bags pending grading to the exchange remained the same; to register these pending grading stocks at 15,916 bags on the day.

 LONDON ROBUSTA US$/MT NEW YORK ARABICA USc/Lb.